 Example:[Collected on the Internet, 1997]

 A cigar smoker bought several hundred expensive stogies and had them insured against fire.
 After he'd smoked them all, he filed a claim, pointing out that the cigars had been destroyed by fire.
 The company refused to pay, and the man sued.
 A judge ruled that because the insurance company had agreed to insure against fire, it was legally responsible.
 So the company paid the claim.
 And when the man accepted the money, the company had him arrested for arson.

-Origins: This legend began its Internet life after it was posted to the newsgroup alt.smokers.cigars in early 1996, and it has continued to circulate as a "true story" in newsgroups and e-mail ever since, despite its having been identified as an "urban legend" when it was first posted.
-The version posted was, in fact, nearly identical to one that has been circulating since at least the mid-1960s:
+Origins: This legend began its Internet life after it was posted to the newsgroup alt.smokers.cigars in early 1996, and it has continued to circulate as a "true story" in newsgroups, e-mail, and social media ever since, despite its having been long ago identified as a tall tale.
+The version posted back in 1996 was, in fact, nearly identical to one that had been published in a collection of amusing anecdotes over thirty years earlier:

 A man bought several boxes of cigars and had them insured against fire.
 When he had smoked them, he put in a claim against the insurance company that they had been destroyed by fire.